 What Are the Common Issues with Electrical Systems Found by a Marine Surveyor in 33482?

-1. Corrosion: One of the biggest issues that I see with electrical systems on boats is corrosion.
+1. Corrosion: One of the biggest issues that I see as a marine surveyor 33482 with electrical systems on boats is corrosion.
 Saltwater is highly corrosive and can quickly deteriorate connections, wires, and other components.
 This can lead to poor conductivity, overheating, and even electrical fires.

 2. Loose connections: Another common problem is loose connections.
 Vibration from the boat’s engine or rough seas can cause wires to become disconnected, leading to intermittent power supply or complete failure of electrical components.